xatmospheric/DATI/README.md

 # Dynamic Actionable Threat Intelligence (DATI)

-With the rapid proliferation of emerging CTI, OSINT/HUMINT, EDR, SIEM, and other cyber intel solutions, I began brainstorming about an approach to aggregate the myriad of resources available to current (or aspiring) cyber analysts.
+With the rapid proliferation of emerging CTI, OSINT/HUMINT, EDR, SIEM, and other cyber intel solutions, I began brainstorming about an approach to aggregate the myriad of resources available for the cyber intel community.

 The goal is to construct a framework for meaningful analytical-based symbiosis, enhancing the diversity of actionable intelligence.
 This can be thought of as an approach to reducing laborious processes, such as manually correlating logs against